Soil Ecology

 Soil Damage

-As you have learned, the many different aspects of soil are all interconnected.
-For this reason, damage to the soil will have a tremendous impact on the soil ecosystem and the organisms that live in it.
+As you have learned, soil organisms and their environment are interconnected.
+But what if that environment changes?
+Damage to the soil has a tremendous impact on the soil ecosystem and the organisms that live in it.

-Many different elements in the environment may damage soil such as erosion, pollution and various forms of soil degradation.
-When too much water erosion occurs in a specific area, for example, the water washes away many of the nutrients in the soil.
+Many different forces in the environment may damage soil, both natural and caused by people.
+These forces include erosion, pollution and various forms of soil degradation.
+When too much erosion occurs in a specific area, for example, the water washes away many of the nutrients in the soil.
 The few nutrients remaining in the soil are no longer enough to support the microscopic organisms in the soil, causing many of them to die.

 Since these organisms are the ones that create more soil, there are no longer enough micro-organisms to decompose the organic materials in the soil.
-Thus, decomposition cannot take place, leading to no regeneration of soil.
-Therefore, once soil is damaged it cannot be replaced, thereby classifying soil as a non-renewable resource.
+Because decomposition cannot take place in damaged soil, the soil does not regenerate.
+Once soil is damaged, it cannot be replaced.
+When soil is lost, the organisms that live within it suffer.

 Click to go back to the previous page Click to go to the next page